Adult Mouth-to-Mask Ventilation

 - Deliver 30 high-quality chest compressions while counting out loud .

 - The second rescuer holds the bag-mask with one hand using the thumb and index finger in the shape of a “C” on one side of the mask to form a seal between the mask and the face, while the other fingers open the airway by lifting the person’s lower jaw .
+If possible, keep the mask on the face at all times, only remove if necessary, to reduce gross exhalation exposure to rescuers.

 - The second rescuer gives two breaths over one second each as you watch the person’s chest rise .